-The next step is to set up the WiFi connection, starting with the name of the wireless network (SSID) followed by the encryption options and password.
+If you specified 'Wireless', the next step is to set up the WiFi connection, starting with the name of the wireless network (SSID) followed by the encryption options and password.

 To enter the SSID, characters are selected and entered using the Tuning/Select control.
 As you rotate the control, the radio scrolls through the available characters as well as the three controls on the right.
 The character currently highlighted will be entered when you press the Tuning/Select control.
-See also 'Text Entry' on page 9.